AST (UTC+3) · Baghdad · UTC+3

 Iraq uses AST (UTC+3) year-round.
 Baghdad is the capital and largest city.

 When traveling to Iraq, expect significant jet lag if coming from Europe or the Americas.
-Allow 1-2 days to adjust to the time difference.
-Most Iraq hotels will have alarm clocks, but setting your phone to local time immediately upon arrival helps.
+Allow 1–2 days to adjust.
+Set your phone to local time immediately upon arrival.
 Multiple languages are spoken including Arabic and Kurdish.
-Business meetings often start punctually, so account for traffic when planning.
+Business meetings often start punctually.

 Iraq uses a single time zone (AST (UTC+3)).
 This makes it relatively straightforward to coordinate times across the country.